learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 * `-F` option will cause the search patterns to be treated literally
 * `-P` option will enable Perl Compatible Regular Expression 2 (PCRE2) instead of Rust regex
-* `--auto-hybrid-regex` option will dynamically use PCRE2 if needed
+* `--engine=auto` option will dynamically use PCRE2 if needed

-Content for this section is adapted from **BRE/ERE Regular Expressions** and **Perl Compatible Regular Expressions** chapters, with reduced description and examples.
+Content for this section is adapted from [BRE/ERE Regular Expressions](#breere-regular-expressions) and [Perl Compatible Regular Expressions](#perl-compatible-regular-expressions) chapters, with reduced description and examples.

 >![info](images/info.svg) `rg` allows to replace matching portions as well (`sed 's/search/replace/g'` will be similar to `rg -N --passthru 'search' -r 'replace'`) for both Rust regex and PCRE2 (substitution is the major feature-wise difference compared to PCRE).